cadema-PoliTO/RECOpt/README.md

 * `main.py`: this is the only file that should be directly used by the user.
 No manual modifications should be made, e.g. to change some parameters; the user just needs to make it run.
 Parameters are updated from keyboard and stored in Parameters/.
 Results, both _.csv_ files and _.png_ figures, are stored in Outputs/ for each in simulation, respectively, in Files/ and Figures/.

+* `pvgis_to_csv.py`: the module processes the data about hourly production from the PV, contained in a _.csv_ file downloaded from PVGIS.
+This module should be used from the user if the *'pv_production_unit.csv'* file is not directly provided.

 * `shared_energy_evaluator.py`: the module contains a method that evaluates the performance (shared energy, and other quantities) for a given configuration (number of households, size of the PV and battery systems) in one year, using a number of typical days (two for each month, both week-day and weekend-day).
 This module is not directly used by the user.

 * `battery_optimization.py`: the module contains a method that optimizes the operation of the battery in one day, once that the production from the pv and the consumption from the households are given.
 At the moment, if the user wants to change the objective of the optimization, this should be done here, manually.
 This module is not directly used by the user.